vanpersie32/adaptive_attention/README.md

 ## Download Pretrained model

-To upload features
+To do:upload features

 ## Download features for training and evaluation
-To upload pretrained model
+To do:upload pretrained model

 download the feature and place it in data folder generate soft link in adaptive_attention_XELoss/data and adative_attetntion_scst/data